 As a department, our goals are:

-- To support a general education program that promotes literacy for the general student body and that encourages students to read and write with understanding about a wide range of texts;
+- To support a general education program that promotes literacy for the general student body and that encourages you to read and write with understanding about a wide range of texts;

-- To support an undergraduate program that guides students through complex texts of literary and cultural variety, that inspires them to discover the power of language to teach and delight, and that prepares them to put their language skills to use in a variety of professions;
+- To support an undergraduate program that guides you through complex texts of literary and cultural variety, that inspires you to discover the power of language to teach and delight, and that prepares you to put your language skills to use in a variety of professions;

 - To support a graduate program that offers both an M.A. and a Ph.D. in English with concentrations in British and American Literature, creative writing, folklore studies, linguistics, or rhetoric; and that responsibly trains professionals for careers in teaching, research, and leadership in higher education;